darold/pgtt-rsl/README.md

 to the current session or transaction.
 Even if the table is persistent a session or transaction can not see rows written by an other session.

-An other difference is that Oracle Global Temporary Table can be created in any schema while it is not possible with PostgreSQL where temporary table are stored in the pg_temp namespace.
+An other difference is that Oracle or DB2 Global Temporary Table can be created in any schema while it is not possible with PostgreSQL where temporary table are stored in the pg_temp namespace.
+This version of the extension aallow to create the global temporary table in any schema.

-Usually this is not a problem, you have learn to deal with the temporary table behavior of PostgreSQL but the problem comes when you are migrating an Oracle database to PostgreSQL.
+Usually this is not a problem, you have learn to deal with the temporary table behavior of PostgreSQL but the problem comes when you are migrating an Oracle or DB2 database to PostgreSQL.
 You have to rewrite the SQL and plpgsql code to follow the application logic and use PostgreSQL temporary table, that mean recreating the temporary table everywhere it is used.